tock/tock/doc/reference/trd-hil-design.md

 also allows the client to disable callbacks (by passing an implementation of the trait that does nothing).

-Rule 13: Use a generic lifetimes, except for buffers in split-phase operations, which should be `'static`
+Rule 13: Use generic lifetimes, except for buffers in split-phase operations, which should be `'static`
 ===============================

 HIL implementations should use generic lifetimes whenever possible.
 This has